'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 Even if the trowel or the rapier was utilised, which I thought primitive, it was not sufficient to base a foundation of conception or confirmation.
 Higgins had concurred with my analogy and thus we would have to rely on our intuitive suppositions and correlative facts proven.

-But at times, these sources were not always reliable and efficacious.
+At times, these sources were not always reliable and efficacious.
 Therefore, we had studied the perimeters of the crime scenes on a map of Baltimore, in particular the neighbourhoods of Federal Hill and Cherry Hill.

 Hanover Street Bridge was a focus, since there was a witness, who saw a carriage passed, over the bridge upon one occasion.
 We had to start from somewhere that was pivotal to the progression of events evolved.

 This escape would have to be speedily performed, without much notice.
-It was a tremendous risk taken, but nevertheless it was overcome.
+It was a tremendous risk taken, nevertheless it was overcome.
 The murder as with the other murders was done with precision, a deep cut of the throat.

 After the path of escape and velocity had been deduced, I sought to connect the significance of that route, and the area that adjoined the bridge.